Fremantle Stuff > parks. See also: streets, places, people.

-Parmelia Park is adjacent to Parmelia St, both named after the ship (after 1948) as is the Parmelia Bank.
-Parmelia St was known as Attfield Lane in 1934-1935, changed 1935/1936.
+Parmelia Park is adjacent to Parmelia Street, both named after the ship (after 1948) as is the Parmelia Bank.
+Chester Street is on the eastern side of the park.
+Parmelia Street was known as Attfield Lane in 1934-1935, changed 1935/1936.

-Wilson Park, South Fremantle.
-J E Wilson was a Town Councillor, 1921-1935.
+Wilson Park, Ocean Drive, South Fremantle.
+J.E.
+Wilson was a Town Councillor, 1921-1935.

 Caldwell, Kate 1931, 'Fremantle street names', Early Days: Journal of Royal WA Historical Society, 1, 9: 45-57; republished in Ewers, infra.